mytchallb/resources.mytchall.dev/Readme.md

 ## To do

-- [ ] Make color scheme save across pages
-- [ ] Make sidebar visible on desktop, then open on click
-- [ ] Click outside sidebar to close
+- Check mobile UI view

-- [ ] Support multi-images
+- Support multi-images on single view

-- [ ] Update URL when filtering
+- Update URL when filtering

-- [ ] Transform images on build
-- [ ] Add some colour themes
+- Add some colour themes
+- Make color scheme save across pages
+- Announce on blog

 ### Ideas

 Could make a simple Astro front-end to generate resource .md files with a nice drag/drop layout.

+Transform images on build